RancidDax/namazu.tools/uwu.md

 Kill the boss as quickly as you can after, there will be more eruptions coming which you want to skip if possible.

 Move to the wall, ready for Titan to spawn.
+After titan drops, **Caster** to grab the candy from where ifrit died.

 ## Phase 3: Titan